 For those of you new to the term, when I first found myself looking up “cisgender” (with a group of trans* folks at a 2009 New Year’s Eve party), wikipedia defined it as, “describing gender identity where individuals’ experiences of their own gender matches that of their sex at birth.”
 (FYI, before “cisgender” emerged, people would just say “non-trans*” to describe that experience.)

 The framing of all non-trans*, presumably gender-normative, people as cisgender allows one to talk about “cisgender privilege”, which means, basically, the benefits experienced by people that fit into the social gender norms attributed to their biological sex.
 It’s the difference, for example, between being born into a female body & growing up to look & feel like Angelina Jolie, versus being born into a female body & growing up to feel and look (or want to look) like The Rock.
-People whose gender identity and expression conforms to the norms attributed to their biological sex face less challenges than those whose gender identity and expressions doesn’t.
+People whose gender identity and expression conform to the norms attributed to their biological sex face less challenges than those whose gender identity and expressions don’t.

 But if you are born intersex, this doesn’t actually apply to you because there are no gender norms attributed to your biological sex as society doesn’t even acknowledge that it exists.
 Indeed, as “cis” means “on this side of”, and “trans” means, “on the other side of”, those of us who are not on either side of this binary framework of sex are inherently excluded from cisgender rhetoric.
 And note, we didn’t used to be, back when people simply said “trans*” or “non-trans*”.